 Some insurance policies provide legal cover as standard, but with Admiral it’s optional – just in case you really do decide you can live without it and want to save the cost.

-You’ll be offered the cover automatically whenever you get a quotation, but if you decide against taking it out, you can add it at a later date.
-It is also possible to purchase a standalone policy independent of your motor insurance
+You’ll be offered the cover automatically when you get a quote from us.
+If you decide against taking it out, you can always add it at a later date.
+It’s also possible to purchase a standalone policy that’s independent to your motor insurance.